box/box-python-sdk-gen/docs/folder_metadata.md

   - Used as `template_key` in path `path` of the API call
 - request_body `CreateFolderMetadataByIdRequestBodyArg`
   - Used as requestBody for the API call
+- headers `CreateFolderMetadataByIdHeadersArg`
+  - Used as headers for the API call

 ### Returns